 About 50 million Americans suffer from acne1.
 For decades, doctors and scientists have been searching for the cure to acne without true success.
 They know that acne-causing bacteria plays a role, but so do hormones, environmental conditions, hygiene and more.
 Yet, no one has ever successfully pinpointed the cause of acne to find the perfect cure.
 Recently, however, researchers from the University of California in San Diego2 may be onto a revolutionary vaccine that could change the acne dilemma forever.

 For years, scientists struggled with finding a way to cure acne because they couldn’t totally get rid of P. acnes, the bacteria that causes acne.
 It’s a bacterium us humans will carry with us for the duration of our lives and in some ways, it’s really good for us.
-According to the university project’s lead researcher, Eric C. Huang, there’s “a toxic protein that P. acnes bacteria secretes on skin – the protein is associated with the inflammation that leads to acne.”
-In layman’s terms, P. acnes bacteria is actually good for you, but it secretes a toxic protein that causes acne3.
-The good news is that Eric and his team have found an antibody to that specific toxin, and thus the development of a vaccine was possible.
+The vaccine is said to neutralize the toxin secreted from the p. acnes3 that creates inflammation leading to breakouts.
+In layman’s terms, P. acnes bacteria is actually good for you, but it secretes a toxic protein that causes acne4.
+The good news is that a team of researchers has found an antibody to that specific toxin, and thus the development of a vaccine may be possible.

 To be your most trusted ally in your pursuit of clear, healthy skin.